Johan Georg Lillienberg

-Johan Georg Lillienberg (1713 – 26 April 1798) was a Swedish count and politician who was appointed as Lawspeaker of Gotland in 1746.
-In 1749, he became Governor of Åbo and Björneborg, and in 1757 Governor of Uppsala County.
+Johan Georg Lillienberg (1713 – 1798) was a Swedish count and politician who was appointed as Lawspeaker of Gotland in 1746.
+In 1749, he became Governor of Åbo and Björneborg County, and in 1757 Governor of Uppsala County.
 Lillienberg was made a baron in 1766 and a count in 1778.

 In 1768, Lillienberg was elected a member of the Royal Swedish Academy of Sciences.

 He died at his manor Herresta in Södermanland.